 At our healing center, the Tao of Healing, we teach a series of Wu Ming Qigong movements for men’s health that guides the energy to strengthen Kidney function.
 It’s the foundation of our Men’s Health program.

 Healing Essence of Foods

 TCM looks at food in terms of its healing essence.
 Which foods help support Kidney function?
 All seafood: fish and shellfish, including lobster, shrimp, oysters and clams.
-They come from the sea, which is salty.
-Salt is the taste associated with the Kidney in TCM’s Five Element theory.
-It’s not possible to eat table salt in large quantities, so you can enhance your diet with things from the sea, which carry a salty essence to support the Kidney.
+They come from the salty sea.
+Salt is the taste associated with the Kidney in TCM’s Five Element Framework.
+It’s not possible to eat table salt in large quantities, so seafood carries a salty essence to support the Kidney.
 Also eat plenty of nuts.
-All nuts—especially walnuts, pine nuts and pecans—are good for Kidney function.
+Walnuts, pine nuts and pecans are especially good for Kidney function.

 Classical Chinese herbs can produce long-term healing results.
 Many men ask about taking vitamin supplements.
 These never really fix a problem, they only cover it up.
 There are many herbs and foods that Chinese medicine has prescribed for thousands of years that can help heal men’s health problems at their source.
 Pine pollen and bee pollen, for example, are very good for the Heart and for prostate problems.
 For changes that come with aging, wild mushrooms (ling zhi) and ginseng can be beneficial.

 Chinese medicine believes your health is always in your own hands.
 You create your own reality.

 Look at the wisdom in your body: your cells have thousands of years of wisdom passed from generation to generation.
 If you have a health problem, you also have its solution.
 There are two sides of the same genetic “coin.”
 You may have an illness or issue on one side, but on the other side is the true power—your power to heal yourself.
 When you come to this life, you come with the “download” for both.
 In order to access this healing power, you have to look within.